JeanmarieJackman/apartment_model/README.md

   * ApartmentBuilding#tenants
     * Returns an array of all tenants in an apartment building

+  * ApartmentBuilding#landlords
+    * Returns an array of all landlords who have tenants in an apartment building.

   * ApartmentBuilding#tenants_rent
     * Returns an integer that is the monthly rent paid by that tenant

+  * ApartmentBuilding#tenant_paying_highest_rent
+    * Returns and instance of the tenant paying highest rent in an apartment building

   * ApartmentBuilding#tenants_under_21
-    * Returns an array of tenants under age 21
+    * Returns an array of the names of all tenants under age 21 in an apartment building